By Tony Havranek, Director of Fisheries, WSB

-Wildfires dominated headlines this summer as Minnesotans experienced orange, hazy air, burn restrictions and closures of beloved summer travel spots like the Boundary Waters.
+Wildfires are dominating headlines this summer as cities across the United States are dealing with the dangerous air conditions created by the fires in Canada.
 Wildfires can be incredibly scary, ushering in unwanted destruction and loss of property, but it can also be a tool for rebirth and habitat restoration.

 As an ecologist, I have used controlled fire as a tool.
 Taking a long view of plants and wildlife, many species rely on a natural cycle of disruption that includes fire, wind, animals and more.
 The Jack Pine, for example, requires fire to help open its cone and release seeds.
 Many invasive species don’t require cycles of disruption, on the other hand, and thrive among human development.